 - The journey between Africa and the Americas, the so-called middle passage, took an average of seven weeks.

-- Nearly 40% of people taken in slavery came from West Central Africa – the Republic of Congo, the Democratic Republic of Congo and Angola.
+- Nearly 40% of people taken in slavery came from West Central Africa – the Republic of the Congo, the Democratic Republic of the Congo and Angola.